Experiential learning resources for the innovative educator

 I suggest starting with my self-directed project-based learning starter kit, which includes all of the templates and planning tools for student-led PBL, perfect for student travelers.

-Then snag my FREE PBL e-portfolio for students to showcase educational travel experiences.
+Then snag my FREE project based learning assessment portfolio for students to showcase educational travel PBL projects.

 45 Project-Based Learning Experiences for Student Travelers

 Have students write a travel journal as they go.
 Have them publish it for personal use and as a keepsake for later on in life.

 Students can keep a blog of their adventures, posting at the end of each day.
 I like this one because they can share the link with friends and family from home who can then follow along on their travel adventures.
 My students kept a school wide travel blog.
 Check it out at thejenningsexperience.weebly.com.

 3. Climate and Culture Project:

 My students did a group project on this in Hawaii.
 They coordinated interviews with locals, business owners, tour companies, surfers, park rangers, and more about how climate influences Hawaiian culture.
 Check out my Climate and Culture PBL project on TpT.